 When European museums are mentioned, most people immediately think about the Spanish Prado Museum in Madrid, the French Louvre, the British Museums in London, or the phenomenal museums in Rome and Florence.

-Although all these museums are outstanding, they are quite large, so it wouldn’t be fair if you would just rush through them, hurrying to get to your next location.
+Although all these museums are outstanding, they are quite large, so it wouldn’t be fair if you just rushed through them, hurrying to get to your next location.
 They should be left for a separate adventure.

 However, in Central Europe, there are several countries at relatively short distances, with good transport connections.
 That significantly helps if you are on a museum hunt or exploring other cultural and historical sites in the area.